| Academic post |

 |

-The exams run by the RACGP that assess competency for unsupervised general practice anywhere in Australia including:
+The exams run by the RACGP to assess the candidate’s competency for unsupervised general practice anywhere in Australia.
+They include:

 - Applied Knowledge Test (AKT)